Skip to main content

 Example

 Athlete minimum heart rate 45, maximum heart rate 190.
-Training 60 minutes average heart rate 140 - training load 92 Training 15 minutes average heart rate 170 - training load 105 As you can see the recovery after an hour of quiet running will be faster than after 15 minutes of very intense running.
+Training 60 minutes average heart rate 140 - training load 92 Training 15 minutes average heart rate 170 - training load 105 As you can see the recovery after an hour of easy running will be faster than after 15 minutes of very intense running.

 Example